David Muir: ABC News

 In August 2003, Muir joined ABC News as anchor of the overnight news program World News Now.
-He also became the anchor of ABC News' early morning newscast World News This Morning (America This Morning).
+He also became the anchor of ABC News' early morning newscast World News This Morning.
 In 2006, and occasionally after that, he co-anchored the newsmagazine Primetime.
 In June 2007, Muir became the anchor of World News Saturday.
 In February 2011, Muir became an anchor for both weekend newscasts, and the broadcast was named World News with David Muir.
 Muir has been silently credited with a rise in the ratings of the weekend evening broadcasts.
 In March 2013, Muir was promoted to co-anchor ABC's 20/20 with Elizabeth Vargas.